AI Research on Healthcare Data Privacy for UC San Diego Federal Government Relations

 Audiences: UCDC Student Advocacy and Research Forum (Winter 2025), UC San Diego Mentored Undergraduate Research and Applied Learning Symposium (MURALS) (2025)

 AI on the Prize was a four-week independent research and design project conducted through the University of California, Washington Program (UCDC).
-The project examined the intersection of emerging artificial intelligence systems with patient privacy, healthcare legislation, and ethical data governance in the United States.
+The project examined how emerging artificial intelligence systems intersect with patient privacy, healthcare legislation, and ethical data governance in the United States.

-As the project’s lead researcher and designer, I conducted a literature review, consolidated data ethics research, and translated findings into a policy-oriented informational poster for presentation at the UCDC Project Showcase.
-The objective was to communicate the growing implications of AI in healthcare data systems and advocate for stronger transparency and accountability measures in the governance of medical AI tools.
+As the lead researcher and designer, I conducted a structured literature review, synthesized interdisciplinary findings, and translated complex policy and technical concepts into a policy-oriented informational poster.
+The goal was to make AI-driven healthcare risks understandable to non-expert audiences while advocating for greater transparency and accountability in medical AI systems.

 The Problem

-Artificial intelligence has become increasingly integrated into healthcare, from diagnostic imaging to insurance claims processing, yet national regulatory frameworks surrounding patient data protection remain fragmented and outdated.
+Artificial intelligence is increasingly embedded in healthcare workflows, from diagnostic tools to insurance claim processing, yet the systems governing patient data remain fragmented and difficult to interpret.

-While the Health Insurance Portability and Accountability Act (HIPAA) provides a foundation for privacy protection, it does not adequately address AI-specific risks such as algorithmic bias, opaque model decision-making, and data repurposing without consent.
-This research addresses the following questions related to these issues: "What policies currently exist to safeguard medical data, especially as it relates to its use with AI tools?" and “How might we design systems and policies that ensure ethical, transparent, and equitable use of AI in healthcare?”
+While the Health Insurance Portability and Accountability Act (HIPAA) establishes a baseline for privacy protection, it does not adequately address AI-specific risks such as algorithmic bias, opaque decision-making, and secondary data usage without patient consent.

 Challenges Identified: